Doctor of Arts: United States

-In Sweden, the University of Gothenburg offers a doctoral studies programme in artistic practices, including craft, design, design management, fine art, film, photography, literary composition, poetry, and prose.
-Additionally, the Malmö Art Academy offers a four-year doctoral programme for professional artists and curators, leading to a PhD in Fine Art.
-In Stockholm, a PhD in Artistic Practice in Visual, Applied, and Spatial Arts can be obtained at Konstfack.

-In Norway, the Oslo National Academy of the Arts offers a three-year full-time doctoral programme (180 ECTS credits) leading to a PhD in Artistic Research.
-A PhD in Artistic Research can also be pursued at the Norwegian University of Science and Technology in Trondheim.

-North America

-While the PhD is the most common doctoral degree in the United States, the U.S. Department of Education and the National Science Foundation recognize a number of research-oriented doctoral degrees such as the D.A. as "equivalent", and do not discriminate between them.
+While the PhD is the most common doctoral degree in the United States, the U.S. Department of Education and the National Science Foundation recognize a number of research-oriented doctoral degrees such as the D.A. as "equivalent".

 The idea for a Doctor of Arts degree was originally proposed at the 1932 meeting of the Association of American Universities by Wallace Atwood, then president of Clark University.
 However, it was not until in 1967, with support from the Carnegie Corporation of New York, that Carnegie Mellon University began to offer the D.A. in Mathematics, History, English and Fine Arts, conferring the first such Doctor of Arts degrees in the United States the following year, in 1968, to Donald H. Taranto in the field of mathematics.
 Guiding principles for the Doctor of Arts degree were established in 1970 by the Committee on Graduate Studies of the American Association of State Colleges and Universities and by the Council of Graduate Schools in the United States.
 Additional support was provided by the Carnegie Foundation in 1971.

-The National Doctor of Arts Association (NDAA) was founded in 1991 at Idaho State University.
+At its height, Doctor of Arts degrees were awarded at 31 institutions in the United States.
+The National Doctor of Arts Association (NDAA) was founded in 1991 at Idaho State University and held two national conferences.